arajay/7D2D-MODS/README.md

 - Better Barter: either nerf the skill or overhaul prices
 - ~Lockpicking~ already addressed by Locksmith mod above
 - Animal Tracker: add support for tracking hostile animals and zombies
-- The Huntsman
+- The Huntsman: combine with animal tracker, or add anothe benefit such as hostile animals becoming docile in your presence
-- Well Insulated
+- Well Insulated: remove entire, or possilby add more resistance types, such as burning/radiation damage
-- Charismatic Nature
+- Charismatic Nature: enable auras to effect the player. rebalance as necessary.

 ### Book Perk Overhaul
 A highly ambitious idea to replace perk books with a perk system similar to [redacted], wherein perks are chosen by the player when they level up, instead of being found at random in mailboxes.